Adopted by the Board of the Foundation on 4 June 2020.

 - At the end of each month, the Agency prepares a detailed report on the status and performance of its assets.

-- The Foundation has an Investment Director, who is in charge of liaising between the investment delegation and the Agency; prepares the delegation’s meetings; reports to the Board; and drafts the textual content of annual accounts for the asset management.
+- The Foundation has an Investment Director, who is in charge of liaising between the investment committee and the Agency; prepares the committee meetings; reports to the Board; and drafts the textual content of annual accounts for the asset management.
 The Foundation also has two deputy investment directors whose primary responsibility is for unlisted companies, but who have the skills profile required to carry out the Director’s duties.

 - More or less daily, the Director monitors the performance of the Foundation’s equity portfolios, using Bloomberg’s databases and analytical instruments.
-The Director performs the more comprehensive, in-depth analyses that form the basis of the delegation’s decision to invest in new equity portfolios and carry out major restructuring of existing portfolios.
+The Director performs the more comprehensive, in-depth analyses that form the basis of the committee’s decision to invest in new equity portfolios and carry out major restructuring of existing portfolios.
 The Director also handles analysis and negotiation of the more complex investment instruments, such as the share-related certificates.
 All the material is managed by means of secure back-up at Södertörn University.

 In the event of a sudden loss of skills: